Maximize Your Rent

 M Residential always strives to secure the maximum rent possible in the market conditions that prevail.
 There is always a trade-off between achieving a high rent and having your property occupied.
 Both factors should be considered when securing a new tenant for your property.

 To do this, we consider these factors:

 - Demand: Is there a high or low demand for properties at present?
 This can be seasonal and affected by a number of factors.

-- What is available now: We look at properties currently available or rent in the newspaper and/or the internet, and consider their location and features for comparison to calculate a maximum rent for your property
+- What is available now?
+We look at properties currently available for rent in the newspaper and/or the internet, and consider their location and features for comparison to calculate a maximum rent for your property.

 - What we have rented right now: We compare your property with what we have currently rented, taking into account property location and features.